Kangaroo Point Bikeway upgrade: stage 1 (Goodwill Bridge to Veloway 1) - South Brisbane

 Construction and next steps

-Construction works will be carried out between 7am and 5pm, Monday to Saturday.
-Night works may be required, however, advance notification will be provided prior to these works commencing.
+Construction began in June 2018.
+Works will be carried out between 7am and 5pm, Monday to Saturday.
+Night works may be required, however, advance notification will be provided to the local community prior to these works commencing.

 Local residents may experience some construction noise, dust, low levels of vibration and increased activity around the work site, including the presence of construction vehicles and equipment.
 Council will use water trucks where necessary to suppress dust.

-Tree removals are required along the project alignment, and will be removed in consultation with Council’s arborists.
+Tree removals are required along the project alignment, and have been removed in consultation with Council’s arborists.
 As part of Council’s environmental offset policy, Council will plant replacement trees including some 400-litre trees which will be approximately two metres high at the time of planting, in addition to more than 2000 ground cover plants.

 Council apologises in advance for any inconvenience caused and appreciates your patience while we complete these important works.
 Every effort will be made to minimise disruption to the local community during construction.

 Council will keep local residents, businesses and interest groups informed as construction of stage 1A progresses.

 Changes to parking and loading zones on Lower River Terrace and Dock Street